In this Article

 - Carpal tunnel syndrome which occurs due to excessive fluid gain can also put pressure on your wrist, leading to pain in both, your wrist and hand.

-- When you are pregnant, your ovaries release a hormone called relaxin that prepared your pelvic muscles and tendons by stretching and relaxing them.
+- When you are pregnant, your ovaries release a hormone called relaxin that prepares your pelvic muscles and tendons by stretching and relaxing them.
 However, it may also loosen ligaments around the joints putting additional strain on them, causing pain.

 - A medical history of arthritis or disk problem can lead to constant pain in the joints during pregnancy.
 The symptoms of the condition may even get worse when you are pregnant.